Radical Approach To Privacy Notices Under The General Data Protection Regulation

 Data Controllers are required to provide the data subject with at least the following information:

-- Any other information necessary to guarantee the fair processing in respect of the data subject.
+• Any other information necessary to guarantee fair processing in respect of the data subject.

-- Recipients or categories of recipients with whom the personal data are likely to be shared with.
+• Recipients or categories of recipients with whom the personal data are likely to be shared.

-- The data subjects’ rights including: right of access to one’s own personal data, right of correction, erasure and to object to processing, and the right to lodge a complaint with the ICO.
+• The data subjects’ rights include the right of access to one’s own personal data, the right of correction, erasure and to object to processing, and the right to lodge a complaint with the ICO.

 WOW!
 Hence my musing, about how successfully this could be conveyed graphically via icons rather than via verbose text.